The Red River Gorge Geological Area is a paradise for outdoor enthusiasts of all kinds.

 3. Pinch Em Tight Trail and Hanson’s Point

-This hike is a moderately difficult out-and-back.
-It leads to Hanson’s Point, a large rock outcropping with views of what feels like the entire gorge.
+The Pinch Em Tight is a moderately difficult out-and-back trail that leads to Hanson’s Point, a large rock outcropping with stunning views of the gorge.

 Though this route is harder to follow than some, the views at the end are worth the difficulty.
 Most of the trail is surrounded by pine trees.
 You’ll know you’re getting close to the payoff when it gets steeper.
 The path will be pretty narrow by then, too.